jocoso/Kraken/README.md

 ### Configure your database

 - Ensure PostgreSQL is installed and running.
-- Create a database named `artvcs`.
+- Create a database named `kraken`.
 - Configure database credentials in your configuration file.

 ### Start the server